srinivasseshu/learn-kafka/README.md

 Each partition has:
-- Leader (original partition)
+- Leader (original partition):
     All Kafka reads/writes go to the leader partition.
 Producers/Consumers never ever interact with the replicas.
-- Follower (replicas of partition)
+- Follower (replicas of partition):
     The replica partitions are updated just in case of broker failure.